All ideas with Demo as a contributor

 • When dipped into gain level or gain energy, transforms the potion into polymorph.

 A really great Alchemist implementation would probably involve a full alchemy overhaul which adds herbs and fungi, harvesting ingredients from corpses, cooking, and interesting ways to combine everything.
-The challenge with making this is how to make it useful for other roles and not just the alchemist, and at the same time not overcomplicating the game with the new additions.
+The challenge with making this is how to make the other stuff useful for other roles and not just the alchemist, and at the same time not overcomplicating the game with the new additions.

 #3909